Estimating Global Identifiability Using Conditional Mutual Information in a Bayesian Framework: Numerical experiments

 \subsubsection{Parameter identifiability}

-The goal of the framework developed in ~\S\ref{ss:estimating_information_content} is to assess the practical identifiability of the statistical model in (\ref{eqn:linear_gaussian_model}) before any controlled experiment is conducted.
-To conduct the identifiability analysis, consider that the parameters are distributed according to a standard normal distribution.
+The goal of the framework developed in~\S\ref{ss:estimating_information_content} is to assess the practical identifiability of the statistical model in (\ref{eqn:linear_gaussian_model}) before any controlled experiment is conducted.
+Consider $\mu_{\Theta} = \mathbf{0}$ and $\Sigma_{\Theta} = \mathbb{I}$.
 Using such an uncorrelated prior distribution for the identifiability study ensures that the information obtained is only due to the observation of the data (as discussed in~\S\ref{ss:estimating_parameter_dependence}).
-Using historical parameter estimates can improve prior (Remark~\ref{remark:mutual_info}) which can affect the identifiability analysis.
+Using historical parameter estimates can improve the prior (Remark~\ref{remark:mutual_info}) which can affect the identifiability analysis.
 However, we have not considered any such prior refinement.

-Figure~\ref{fig:individual_mi_convergence} illustrates the convergence of error in estimating information gain using the estimator developed in~\S\ref{ss:estimating_information_content}.
+Figure~\ref{fig:individual_mi_convergence} illustrates the convergence of error in estimating information gain for each parameter using the estimator developed in~\S\ref{ss:estimating_information_content}.
 As expected, for a fixed number of quadrature points, increasing the number of Monte-Carlo integration points decreases the variance in estimation.
 However, for a fixed $n_{\text{outer}}$ increasing the number of quadrature points reduces the bias in the estimate.
 Figure~\ref{fig:pair_mi_convergence} illustrates the variance and bias convergence of error in estimating parameter dependencies as described in~\S\ref{ss:estimating_parameter_dependence}.
 As expected and observed, the variance in error is controlled by the accuracy of Monte-Carlo integration, that is, by $n_{\text{outer}}$, and the bias is controlled by the quadrature approximation, that is, through $n_{\text{inner}}$.